-Link to your website from your videos
+Link to your associated website from videos

 To link to your website from your videos, first add your site as an "associated website" in your Google account.
 If your website is already associated, you can skip to step 3.